capi-workgroup/problems/capi_problems.rst

 they don't need to access internals, while offering them stability, and without sacrificing performance.

-An alternative is to have a fast API tier with lower stability guarantees.
-Then the users of these tools can choose whether to generate code that uses the faster or the more stable version of the API.
+An alternative is to have a fast API tier with less error checking and lower stability guarantees.
+Then the developers and users of these tools can choose whether to generate code that uses the faster or the safer and more stable version of the API.

 **Language bindings**